All Episodes

 That's what I believe.

-I find it interesting that you've hesitated to say what the party's always stood for, which is the choice position.
+I find it interesting that you've hesitated to say what the party's always stood for, which is party position government does not belong in Matthew.

-I'm learning things here about hesitancy I did not know about before.
+I'm learning things out here about hesitancy I did not know about before.

 Dean's probably flipping his wig here and is making plans to get even with Matthews as the interview ends.